haslam22/blackstone/README.md

 <p align="center"><img width="80%" src="http://i.imgur.com/XRh8hDB.png" /></p>

 ## Install
-Open in any IDE that supports Maven projects or install [Maven](https://maven.apache.org/download.cgi) and use `mvn package` to build the project in one step.
+Open in any IDE that supports Maven projects or install [Maven](https://maven.apache.org/download.cgi) and use `mvn install` to build the project in one step.

 ## Adding your own AI
 Adding your own AI is really simple.
 Follow these steps:

-### Create a new Player class
+### 1. Create a new Player class
 Add a new class which extends [Player](src/main/java/players/Player.java).
 Look at [RandomPlayer](src/main/java/players/RandomPlayer.java) for a simple implementation which only makes a random move on the board:

 ```